10 Hot Stocks Young Investors Bought as Coronavirus Hit

 Young investors bought the dip.
 And reasonably so.
 Government aid will prevent this company from going under.
 Air travel demand will rebound once the pandemic passes, leading to increased demand for Boeing airplanes.
 Revenues and profits — although they will be wiped out this year — should rebound in 2021, and get back on a steady growth path over the subsequent few years.

 As all that happens, BA stock will rebound.
 Perhaps not back to $350.
 The stock was overvalued up there.
-But BA stock does have visible runway to $200-plus prices within the next quarters.
+But BA stock does have visible runway to $250-plus prices.

 Stocks for Young Investors: Carnival (CCL)